elasticpath/epcc-search-ast-helper/README.md

 You can of course use the `FieldTypes` and `CustomQueryBuilder` together.

-#### Elastic Search (Open Search)
+#### Elasticsearch (Open Search)

-The following examples shows how to generate a Elastic Search Query with this library.
+The following examples shows how to generate an Elasticsearch Query with this library.

 ```go
 package example